Directly to the content

 What happens if I leave them out?
 By the afternoon at the latest:

 This routine is more than a health hack.
-It's a foundation - for clear thinking, healthy choices and high energy levels.
+It's a foundation – for clear thinking, healthy decisions, and high energy levels.

-Of course there's much more, HBOT, IHHT, Drip IV's and co...
+Of course, there's much more, like HBOT, IHHT, Drip IVs, and so on…

 But all that comes later.
-The start remains simple - but effective: With cold.
-Light.
-Movement.
-Water.
-Und Molekülen.
+The beginning remains simple – but effective: with cold, light, movement, water, and molecules..

-Not everyone starts their day with exercise - and that's perfectly fine.
-On non-exercise days in particular, however, it's worth consciously drinking your coffee a little later: ideally 90 minutes after waking up.
-Why is that?
-Because the body's cortisol level - our natural activation hormone - reaches its peak during this time.
-If additional caffeine is consumed during this phase, it can disrupt the cortisol dynamics and lead to habituation and a reduction in effectiveness in the long term.
+Not everyone starts their day with exercise – and that's perfectly fine.
+However, especially on days without sports, it's worth consciously drinking your coffee a little later.Ideally, 90 minutes after waking up.
+Why?
+Because this is when the body's own cortisol level – our natural activation hormone – reaches its peak.
+If caffeine is consumed during this phase, it can disrupt cortisol dynamics and, in the long term, lead to tolerance and reduced effectiveness.

-So if you delay your coffee a little, you not only benefit from a more stable hormone profile, but also from a more lasting caffeine effect - without any additional stress for the nervous system.
+Those who delay their coffee not only benefit from a more stable hormone profile, but also from a more sustainable effect of caffeine – all without additional stress on the nervous system.